grumat/glossy-msp430/Hardware/BluePill-BMP/README.md

 At the left bottom you see a STLink-clone converted to a Black Magic Probe (ARM).

 In this particular conversion, the top connector, originally a SWIM connector was converted to a 3.3V UART port.
-This port is used as the GDB debug port.
+An internal hardware modification was required for this functionality and this port is used as the GDB debug port.

-USB cable connects the unit to the PC, so that the VisualGDB can drive the download the compiled firmware and drive a debug session.
+USB cable connects the unit to the PC, so that the VisualGDB software can perform the firmware download as development occurs.
+As this provides the control of the debug session.

-Attached to the 20-pin ARM JTAG connector, an adapter board is used to facilitate the wiring for a SWD connection.
-The output of this adapter board has wires to the debug port of the Blue-pill.
-VCC is actually not used, but still wired, as the adapter board has a jumper to select the VCC function.
+Attached to the 20-pin ARM JTAG connector, an adapter board is used to facilitate the wiring of the SWD connection.
+The output of this adapter board has four wires running to the debug port of the Blue-pill.
+Note that the VCC is not required, even if it was wired, but the adapter board has a jumper to select the VCC function.

-At the back of the adapter board I made a MOD and added an additional connector for two wires for the TRACESWO signal, which connects at the are of the FTDI board, which is not mounted here, since BMP provides all required functionality.
+At the back of the adapter board I made a MOD to add
+an additional jumper binding two wires to the TRACESWO connection points, on the space reserved for the optional FTDI-232 board, which is not mounted here, since BMP already supports this functionality.

 ## The Logic Analyzer